-Washington DC’s Heroic New WWI Monument, ‘A Soldier’s Journey’
+Washington DC’s Heroic New WWI Memorial, ‘A Soldier’s Journey’

 September 16, 2024 / Helen Kachur

-A dramatic high relief bronze sculpture titled, A Soldier’s Journey, by sculptor Sabin Howard commemorates the first World War One monument in Washington DC.
+A dramatic high relief bronze monument titled, A Soldier’s Journey, by sculptor Sabin Howard commemorates the first World War One monument in Washington DC.

-The awarded WWI architectural park proposal, was notable in the selection of Joseph Weishaar, an intern – not yet licensed architect, who at the age of twenty-five had little work experience.
-To support his planned construction and land development, the firm of GWWO Architects in Baltimore was hired to oversee the project.
-It was of interest to the WWI Commission that Weishaar’s drawing specification stipulated a traditional ‘figurative monument,’ in lieu of modern conceptual art.
-With the initial plan settled, the collaborative of architects, artist and land developer worked towards a new balanced park design of open court areas, fountain and sculpture focal point.
+In the year 2015, the WWI Continental Commission award for a John Pershing Park renovation was notable by the selection of Joseph Weishaar.
+Joseph was a Chicago intern – not yet licensed architect, who at the age of twenty-five had little work experience.
+In support of his new design build, the architectural firm GWWO out of Baltimore was hired to oversee construction and land development.
+The WWI Commission committee members took special interest in Weishaar’s design specification, that stipulated a traditional ‘figurative monument’ in lieu of modern conceptual art.
+With all parties in agreement to the site development, a collaborative of architects, artist and land developer worked towards a new balanced park restoration of open court areas, fountain and statue centerpiece.

-The design team’s program also introduced new structural elements of two ten-foot engraved granite information walls and a belvedere to quickly read over lower level stepped seating, walkway, sculpture and reflecting pools.
-Bermed earth with foliage, that now surrounds the plaza perimeter acts as an effective sound barrier to busy Washington streets.
-Near the berm, but secluded to the opposite side of the bronze presentation, stands the Peace Fountain.
-Its wall of gently falling water passes behind raised brass text of a quoted excerpt from the poem “The Young Dead Soldiers Do Not Speak,” by Archibald MacLeish, which begins;
+The design team’s site plan introduced new structural elements of two ten-foot engraved granite information walls and a belvedere to quickly read over lower-level court walkways, stepped seating, sculpture and reflecting pools.
+Bermed earth with plantings, now surround the court perimeter and act as effective sound barriers to busy pedestrian streets.
+Near the berm, but secluded to the back of the long bronze sculpture, stands the granite Peace Fountain.
+Its wall of gently falling water passes behind raised text excerpts of Archibald MacLeish’s poem, “The Young Dead Soldiers Do Not Speak,” which begins;

 • “…They say, We were young.
 We have died.
 Remember us.